lemaskandek/EFI-Dell-Optiplex-7040-SFF/README.md

 - 👋 Hi, I’m @lemaskandek
+- I'm now live in kutoarjo
-- 👀 I’m interested in give for some people has i have
+- I’m interested in give for some people has i have
-- 🌱 I’m currently learning opencore boot menu for hackintosh my dell optiplex pc
+- I’m currently learning opencore boot menu for hackintosh my dell optiplex pc
-- 💞️ I’m looking to collaborate on make world is beauty and tentrem
+- I’m looking to collaborate on make world is beauty and tentrem
 - 📫 How to reach me on email at lemaskandek@gmail.com

 <!---